Mark Dundas, 4th Marquess of Zetland

-Lawrence Mark Dundas, 4th Marquess of Zetland, (born 28 December 1937), less formally known as Mark Zetland, is a British hereditary peer, known before 1989 as Earl of Ronaldshay.
+Lawrence Mark Dundas, 4th Marquess of Zetland, (28 December 1937 – 24 January 2026), informally known as Mark Zetland, was a British hereditary peer, known before 1989 as Earl of Ronaldshay.
+He was a member of the House of Lords from 1989 to 1999.

 Early life and education

-Lord Zetland is the eldest son of Lawrence Dundas, 3rd Marquess of Zetland, and Penelope Pike.
-He was educated at Harrow School and Christ's College, Cambridge, and then joined the Grenadier Guards.
-He succeeded to the marquessate and other titles upon the death of his father in 1989.
+Lord Zetland was the eldest son of Lawrence Dundas, 3rd Marquess of Zetland, and Penelope Pike.
+He was educated at Harrow School, where he was deputy head boy to Robin Butler and 12th man for the Eton-Harrow cricket match, and then read law at Christ's College, Cambridge, where he was a Half-Blue for Real tennis.
+He then joined the Grenadier Guards.

+In 1981, he took his father's place as chairman and managing director of Redcar Racecourse, a tradition going back to the creation of the course on the family's land in 1872.
+There he oversaw a redevelopment of the course and in 1989 launched the Two-Year-Old Trophy, a £100,000 handicap run over six furlongs, with the handicap weights calculated according to the value of the sire's offspring, thus benefitting smaller owners.

+He succeeded to the marquessate and other peerages upon the death of his father in 1989.

-He is the elder brother of rock musician Lord David Dundas.
+He was the elder brother of rock musician Lord David Dundas.

 Later life

 Lord Zetland was appointed a Deputy Lieutenant (DL) of the County of North Yorkshire on 6 May 1994.
 On 28 December 2012 he was moved to the retired list upon reaching the mandatory retirement age of 75.
 Lord Zetland appeared as a contestant on the 4 August 1959 episode of To Tell the Truth.
-He currently resides at Aske Hall.
+He resided at Aske Hall.

+Lord Zetland was a significant figure in the administration of horse racing.
+He carried on as chairman and managing director of Redcar Racecourse until 2013, was a member of the Jockey Club, and was one of the founding directors of the British Horseracing Board in 1993.
+He was also a director of Aintree and Catterick racecourses and a steward at a number of other courses.
+Zetland also took part in horse racing as a racehorse owner and breeder.

 Marriage and children

 Lord Zetland married Susan Chamberlin on 4 April 1964.
-They have four children:
+They had four children: